t-del/datasci/README.md

 # Data Science / Machine Learning portfolio by Tom deLaubenfels

 This portfolio is a compilation of notebooks/code which I created in order to explore data analysis and machine learning concepts.
+Projects will be added here as I create them.

 ## Kaggle competitions